dylanmooney62/laravel-blog/content/blog/policies.md

 The before method is run before all authorization checks, this is handy as I can use this to allow the admin to bypass all checks.

-If it is visible the policy will allow the request to continue otherwise it will abort and return a 404 response to to the users.
+If it is visible, the policy will allow the request to continue otherwise it will abort and return a 404 response to to the users.

 ![The hidden post page now displays a 404 not found error](../../src/images/ui/hidden-post-fixed.png)

-This means even if user somehow manages to guess a title of the post - they will be none the wiser as the receive a 404 not found page.
+This means even if user somehow manages to guess a title of the post - they will be none the wiser and receive a 404 not found page.

 ### Admin Policies

-Create, reading and updating can only be done be done with by users with the roles: **admin**, **editor** and **author**.
+Create, reading and updating can only be performed by users with the roles: **admin**, **editor** and **author**.

-So I need to add policies to this functionality but first of all I wanted a catch all solution to prevent any other type of user from even reaching these polices.
+So I need to add policies to this functionality but first of all I wanted a catch all solution to prevent any other type of user from reaching these policies.

 This is where I created a gate

-Gates are similar to policies but Instead they are used more general purposes like routing.
+Gates are similar to policies but instead they are used more general purposes like routing.

 First I defined a gate in the app service provider named admin.
 This would check if the user had an admin type of role.